RjPatil27/ACA-Project/README.md

 Laplacians are computationally faster and can achieve excellent results in certain cases.
 ```

+4) PREWITT EDGE DETECTION ALGORITHM:
 ```
-4) PREWITT EDGE DETECTION ALGORITHM:The Pre-
-witt Edge Detection Algorithm is an image edge detection algorithm that employs the Prewitt operator.
+The Prewitt Edge Detection Algorithm is an image edge detection algorithm that employs the Prewitt operator.
 The Prewitt operator distinguishes between two types of edges: horizontal and vertical.